aurelien-barbotin/psfsim/README.md

 psfsim
 ======

-Code to simulate PSFs (STED PSFs in particular) in a high NA envinronment.
+Code to simulate PSFs (STED PSFs in particular) in a high NA environment.

 Install
 -------